farhadmirzapour/RaygansmsChannel/README.md

-This package makes it easy to send notifications using Raygan Sms with Laravel 5.3+.
+This package makes it easy to send notifications using <a href="https://github.com/farhadmirzapour/RayganSms" target="_blank">RayganSms API</a> with Laravel 5.3+.

 # RayganSms notifications channel for Laravel 5.3+